 The following are best practices to guide your third-party vendor management process:

-1. Prioritize vendors
+1. Prioritize Vendors

-2. Implement access control
+2. Implement Access Control

 A 2021 survey found that 54 percent of respondents didn’t have a proper third-party access list, and 64 percent didn’t identify parties with sensitive data access.
-This is a serious misstep, since giving your vendors too much access to your systems is a common cause of breaches.
-While controlling all access is challenging, consider using identity and access management (IAM) and a zero-trust approach for authorized access.
+This is a severe misstep since giving your vendors too much access to your systems is a common cause of breaches.

-3. Continuously monitor and assess vendors
+3. Continuously Monitor and Assess Vendors

 Traditional risk management is costly and point-in-time.
 Security ratings provide ongoing quantitative security measurements akin to credit ratings.
 They offer real-time, non-intrusive insights into vendor security posture, allowing continuous risk assessment across the portfolio.